Before You Start

 Timetabling (the number of sections of each course) is based on the course requests made by students in February and March.
 The following steps are used to build McMath School’s master timetable:

 - Students determine their compulsory courses and choose their elective courses using this Course Planning guide to assist them.
-Students submit their course requests to their counsellor and the counsellor will enter request into the Student Information System (MyEducationBC) https://www.myeducation.gov.bc.ca/aspen/logon.do
+Students submit their course requests to their counsellor AND enter request into the Student Information System (MyEducationBC) https://www.myeducation.gov.bc.ca/aspen/logon.do

 - The requests for each course are tallied and that information is used to determine how many blocks to build for each course.
 Courses with too few student requests will be cancelled.
 Students who have requested a course that gets cancelled will then be programmed into their alternate elective choice.